 The precedence for such a mammoth task lay in the roots of the people of Britain which had been under Roman rule until 410.
 Under the control of the Romans and serving as a province in its vast and sprawling empire, the island people had adopted Christian practises after the spread of Christianity replaced their original druid worshipping ways.

-With a unique blend of Celtic, Roman and Christian traditions developing, the inhabitants of the island were about to be dealt a blow when the arrival of the Saxons changed the state of play and ended not only Roman control but Christian worship in many communities in Britain.
+With a unique blend of Celtic, Roman and Christian traditions developing, the inhabitants of the island were about to be dealt a blow when the arrival of the Anglo-Saxons changed the state of play and ended not only Roman control but Christian worship in many communities in Britain.

 For those that did hold onto their beliefs, they were forced westwards, taking up positions in Wales, Cornwall, north-western England and Ireland.
 This would result in the Age of Saints and a time of seclusion and monastic life, holding onto belief systems, worship and culture through the work of Celtic Saints.

-In the meantime, the Saxons embedded themselves in the east of the country, bringing with them new ways of life, culture and religion.
+In the meantime, the Anglo-Saxons embedded themselves in the east of the country, bringing with them new ways of life, culture and religion.
 The paganism brought with them would influence communities whilst the last vestiges of Romano-Celtic Christian traditions were held onto by a minority living in relative isolation to this growing presence.

 Now with the Anglo-Saxons firmly rooted in Britain, it was up to the likes of Augustine to change their spiritual path towards Christianity and this he did with much success.